judithmichael/judithmichael.github.io/_pages/research.md

 ### Model-Based Software Engineering of Information Systems
 Using a small set of models, it is possible to generate large parts of information systems.
+With MontiGem, the generator framework for information systems, we have created a tool to support such a process in an agile, model-driven way.

 #### Selected Publications